FireRayo/VirtualTachometer/README.md

 - Measure the linear speed of package or bottle conveyors.
 - Measure rotational speed (RPM).
 - Measure the speed of roller conveyors by converting roller rotational speed into linear speed.
+- Measure linear and rotational speed based on the time it takes the object to travel a given distance.

 This project was created to solve `the need to measure speeds when you don’t have available a tachometer`, for example: